open2b/scriggo-site/site/templates/specification.md

 InClause = Identifier "in" Expression .
 ```

-A "for" statement with an "in" clause is the same of a "for" statement with a "range" clause with the first identifier only and the short assignment.
+A "for" statement with an "in" clause is the same as a "for" statement with a "range" clause with the first identifier only and the short assignment.

 ```
 for i in s { }